 What are odontoglossum orchids?
-Odontoglossum orchids are a genus of about 100 cool climate orchids native to Andes and other mountainous regions.
+Odontoglossum orchids are a genus of about 100 cool-climate orchids native to the Andes and other mountainous regions.
 Odontoglossum orchid plants are popular among growers due to their interesting shapes and beautiful colors of the various odontoglossum orchid varieties.
 Interested in growing odontoglossums?
 Read on to learn how.

 Odontoglossum Plant Care

 Odontoglossum orchid plants aren’t the easiest orchid to grow, but they’ll reward you richly if you can meet their basic needs.